listentothefrog/reviewurcode/README.md

 **Setting up the backend**

 Make sure you create an Firebase Project you can follow this [video](https://youtu.be/rQvOAnNvcNQ) made by the Firebase team.
 After you got your project ready go to your Github profile and create a github oauth app you can follow this [video](https://youtu.be/MG3ZTfdxODA?t=722) made by Daily Web Coding.

+<p align="center">Made with love in the 🇺🇸</p>